 Harriet Hollister Spencer State Recreation Area: One of our favorite views is the overlook of Honeoye Lake – take your snowshoes for a spin and see the view for yourself!

-RV&E Bike and Skate offers MSR snowshoe rentals – all you need are your own boots. $10/day or $20/weekend check the store for current availability.
+RV&E Bike and Skate offers MSR snowshoe rentals – all you need are your own boots.
+Check with the store for current availability.

 Other things to keep in mind: